gamkedo-la/vam-empire/README.md

 - **_display_menu()**
   - Bring up the Main Menu (Save/Load/Options) over the current scene.
 ### **PlayerVars.gd**
-Will become the primary method the player's stats, currency, inventory, owned ships, and so on will be saved and loaded, as well as referenced in game.
+The player's stats, currency, inventory, owned ships, and so on will be saved and loaded, as well as referenced in game from this Singleton.
+When creating a new 'stat' for the player, make sure to add it both to the player dictionary and the player_defaults, so that new player saves will instantiate properly.

 - `new(name: String)`
   - A new player dictionary is created from `player_defaults` and the name is populated.
 Used for starting a new game from the Main Menu.